 PSOJ's Jennifer McDonald resigns as CEO

-Jennifer McDonald, the chief executive officer (CEO) of the Private Sector Organisation of Jamaica (PSOJ), has resigned.
+Jennifer McDonald, the chief executive officer of the Private Sector Organisation of Jamaica (PSOJ) has resigned.

-PSOJ President Howard Mitchell made the announcement yesterday.
+PSOJ president Howard Mitchell made the announcement today.

 The resignation takes effect on September 30.